logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-diagnostic-metrics.md

 <div>

-The automated deployment sets up a new Event Hub namespace and all the components you'll need to collect logs and metrics in one Azure region.
+The automated deployment sets up a new Event Hub namespace and all the components you'll need to collect metrics in one Azure region.

 Each automated deployment sets up these resources in your Azure environment: